 This is an illustration of programmatic rules artificially making what should be individualized decisions on the use of a medication, methadone.
 The requirement to go off of methadone is not only unsupported by medical research, but:

-b) It blocks to access to care that the client may badly need
+- It blocks access to care that the client may badly need

 “We need to stop only using medication in minimal outpatient programs,” said IRETA Executive Director Peter Luongo, Ph.D.
 “It presumes that the medication itself is sufficient for treating addiction, which is usually not true.
 And it’s not the way Dole and Nyswander [who pioneered methadone treatment in the 1960s] intended for the medication to be used.”